Why should I use a letting agent? Can't I just do it myself?

 Of course, a small portion of our clients do manage their own properties; which is entirely up to them.
 However, in our experience, these people are often linked with the property industry in some fashion, and as such have a certain level of knowledge when it comes to the legalities of renting out property.

 Legislation these days is a minefield, and our team are regularly attending training courses and seminars to make sure we stay up to date with the latest rules and regulations.
 Only unless you possess a similar level of knowledge are you sure to steer clear of the pitfalls (and potential fines and penalties!) involved with mismanaged properties.

 If you'd like more information, please contact our team for a chat.

 What services do you offer?

-As a standard, we have 2 service levels.
-With our ‘Tenant find/Let Only/Unmanaged' service, we will secure you a tenant within a suitable timescale and for the best achievable price, carry out our referencing and hand over keys, at which point, it's over to you!
+As a standard, we have two service levels.
+With our 'Let Only' service, we will secure you a tenant within a suitable timescale and for the best achievable price, carry out our referencing and hand over keys, at which point, it's over to you!

-Our more popular ‘Comprehensive/Fully Managed' service, there's not a thing you need to do, other than give us your bank details so we can send you your rent!
+Our more popular 'Comprehensive' service, there's not a thing you need to do, other than give us your bank details so we can send you your rent!
 It really is as simple as that!

 I want to rent my property unfurnished; do I have to include anything at all?

 Nope.
 Unfurnished can be as unfurnished as you like.
 No beds, no white goods; not even a teaspoon needs to be left!
 [We would recommend flooring/curtains/blinds].
 In city centre apartments, many appliances are built in as standard, however if no other free standing items are left, we would still class your property as unfurnished.